 11.4.1.
 Recordkeeping requirements.
-You must maintain the records identified as specified in §60.7(f) and in paragraphs (c)(1) through (16) of 40 C.F.R. §60.5420a.
-All records required by this subpart must be maintained either onsite or at the nearest local field office for at least 5 years.
-Any records required to be maintained by this subpart that are submitted electronically via the EPA's CDX may be maintained in electronic format.
+You must maintain the records identified as specified in §60.7(f) and in paragraphs (c)(1) through (18) of §60.5420a.
+All records required by Subpart OOOOa must be maintained either onsite or at the nearest local field office for at least 5 years.
+Any records required to be maintained by Subpart OOOOa that are submitted electronically via the EPA's CDX may be maintained in electronic format.

-For each collection of fugitive emissions components at a well site and each collection of fugitive emissions components at a compressor station, the records identified in paragraphs (i) through (iii) of this section.
+For each collection of fugitive emissions components at a compressor station, maintain the records identified in paragraphs (c)(15)(i) through (viii) of §60.5420a.